 - Mr Michael Thorn, Foundation for Alcohol Research and Education

 - Professor Kypros Kypri, School of Medicine and Public Health, University of Newcastle

-- Mr John Rogerson, Australian Drug Foundation
+- Mr John Rogerson, Alcohol and Drug Foundation

 - Dr Devin Bowles (ex officio as Executive Officer)